Advice on renting privately

 If you are homeless or threatened with homelessness contact HomeChoice to discuss your situation and they can advise you if you are eligible for any financial assistance from the Council.

 You may also be able to apply to the Social Fund for help with the cost of moving in and some basic furnishings.
 The Social Fund provides lump sum payments, in the form of grants and loans.
 It is administered by the Department of Work and Pensions and they will assess your application based on your personal circumstances and income.
 Alternatively you may be eligible for assistance from the Bristol Credit Union.
+South Gloucestershire Council’s welfare grant scheme can also help with some essential items.

 Remember to tell people that you have moved